 File downloads are saved in the folder specified in Firefox OptionsPreferences .
 To change that folder:

-- In the go to the Downloads section find the Downloads section under Files and Applications. panel,
+- In the panel, find the Downloads section under Files and Applications.

 - Click the button next to the Save files to entry.